Add an Item with Variants

 Change any of these optional settings to modify how the item and its variants work at the register.

-The options (e.g. Size, Color, etc.) and option values (e.g. Small, Medium, Red, Green, etc.) entered create the item’s variants (e.g. Small Red, Medium Green, etc).
-Also enter price and UPC (optional) and if items are tracked, enter the quantity on hand, cost and reorder trigger.
+Enter the options (e.g. Size, Color, etc.) and option values (e.g. Small, Red, etc.) that will determine the item’s variants (e.g. Small Red, Medium Green, etc).

 - Enter the first option and its values.